sam81/pychoacoustics/pychoacoustics/doc/psychophysics.rst

 This paradigm implements the PEST adaptive procedure described by [TaylorAndCreelman1967]_.
 However, beware that support for this procedure in ``pychoacoustics`` is very experimental.
-Its implementation has recevived very little testing.
+Its implementation has received very little testing.